ksamedov1998/Corona-virus-statistic/README.md

 # Corona-virus-counter

 <h1>About</h1>
 Simple app for covid19 cases and all information from world.
-Contains else than it searching which is select component and it get information from API via rest service with total infomation from all over the world.
+Contains additionally  searching which is select component and it get information from API via rest service with total infomation from all over the world.

 <t1>Tech stack</h1>
 <ul>